minor/blog/_posts/covid.md

 ---
-title: 'Impact: COVID-19's Affect on Students'
+title: 'Black Lives Matter and Social Media'
-excerpt: '4.3 million cases and rising.
+excerpt: 'Almost 4.3 million cases and rising.
 150 thousand deaths and rising.
-There’s only one word for it — it’s insane — in a matter of months, COVID-19 has become a rampant, uncontrollable global pandemic.'
+There’s only one word for it — it’s insane — in a matter of months, COVID-19 has become a rampant, uncontrollable global pandemic.
+There are many articles that list out great articulations of theories as to *why* this madness occurred at this fatal rate, however, this blog post seeks to discuss the affects of the pandemic on students, particularly high school students.'
 coverImage: '/assets/blog/blm-social-media/cover.jpg'
-date: '2020-07-26'
+date: '2020-06-19'
 author:
   name: Saurish Srivastava
   picture: '/assets/blog/authors/saurishsrivastava.jpg'